Details of Prince Harry and Meghan's new life are far from settled

-In a statement issued after an unprecedented family summit at her home in Sandringham in the east of England, the queen pressed for a speedy resolution to the family drama that has played out in U.K. newspaper headlines since the couple’s shock announcement last Wednesday.
+In a statement issued after an unprecedented family summit at her home in Sandringham in the east of England, the queen pressed for a speedy resolution to the family drama that has played out in the United Kingdom's newspaper headlines since the couple’s shock announcement Wednesday.

-“These are complex matters for my family to resolve, and there is some more work to be done, but I have asked for final decisions to be reached in the coming days,” the queen said in the statement issued on Monday afternoon.
+“These are complex matters for my family to resolve, and there is some more work to be done, but I have asked for final decisions to be reached in the coming days,” she said in the statement issued Monday afternoon.

-Meghan, also known as the duchess of Sussex, did not call in to the family meeting from Canada as planned, palace officials confirmed on Tuesday.
+Meghan, also known as the Duchess of Sussex, did not call in to the family meeting from Canada as planned, palace officials confirmed Tuesday.

 The issues are indeed complex, so here are some of the questions likely to be hashed out.